 Buying a short-term plan in Louisiana

-- State regulations restrict insurers’ exclusion of coverage for pre-existing conditions.
+- Louisiana state regulations restrict insurers’ exclusion of coverage for pre-existing conditions.

 - Short-term plans are not subject to the restrictions, as long as they have terms of no more than six months.

-- At least seven insurers offer short-term plans in Louisiana.
+- At least nine insurers offer short-term plans in Louisiana.

 Until October 2, 2018, federal regulations limited short-term health plans to no more than three months in duration, and prohibited renewals.
 But the Trump Administration relaxed those rules, allowing for much longer short-term plans, unless states impose their own requirements.